memononen/Skribidi/readme.md

 - `mkdir build`
 - `cd build`
 - `cmake ..`
-- Open and build `build/skribidi.sln`
+- On Windows: Open and build `build/skribidi.sln`
+  On Linux: use `cmake --build . -j$(nproc)`
+  On macOS: use `cmake --build . -j$(sysctl -n hw.ncpu)`

 The project uses CMake, but you dont need to.
 If you handle dependecies yourself you can just add the `include` and `src` to your project and you're good to go.
 The CMake is used to fetch the right deps and to build the examples and tests, making development simpler.

 ## License
 Skribidi is developed by Mikko Mononen and uses the [MIT license](https://en.wikipedia.org/wiki/MIT_License).